-During the 2013 post-construction mortality monitoring at the Conestogo Wind Energy Centre, a total of 63 bat mortalities and 1 injured bat were found within the search radius.
+During the post-construction mortality monitoring at the Conestogo Wind Energy Centre, a total of 50 bat mortalities were found within the search radius of the turbines.
 Bat mortalities consisted of both resident and migratory species.
-The most abundantly observed species was the silver-haired bat (Lasionycteris noctivagans), which accounted for approximately one third of the total bat mortalities observed during the 2013 monitoring period.
+Bat mortalities consisted of both resident and migratory species.
+The most abundantly observed species was the silver-haired bat (Lasionycteris noctivagans), which accounted for approximately 40% of the total bat mortalities observed during the 2014 monitoring period.

-Following the MNRF Guidelines, NRSI biologists inputted the searcher efficiency, scavenger removal, and percent area searched variables into the MNRF's estimated mortality equation to determine an estimated rate of bat mortality at the Conestogo Wind Energy Centre of 9.81 bats/turbine/year.
+Following the MNRF Guidelines, NRSI biologists inputted the searcher efficiency, scavenger removal, and percent area searched variables into the MNRF's estimated mortality equation to determine an estimated rate of bat mortality at the Conestogo Wind Energy Centre of 7.02 bats/turbine/year.
 This is below the MNRF threshold of 10 bats/turbine/year.
 By comparison, the average bat mortality rate in Ontario is estimated at 19.08 ± 2.38 bats/turbine/year (Bird Studies Canada Wind Energy Bird and Bat Monitoring Database, Summary Findings, July 2014).